A Synthesizing Mind: A Memoir from the Creator of Multiple Intelligences TheoryVIEW EVENT DETAILS

 (Private Off-the-Record Session on Zoom) Register online: https://ticketing.asiasociety.org.hk

-A signed copy of the book will be sent to every paid registrant for the off-the-record session. **(Limited signed book copies available for first come first serve basis!)
+A signed copy of the book will be sent to every paid registrant for the off-the-record session. **(Signed books and private session now SOLD OUT.)

 For event details visit https://asiasociety.org/hong-kong/events/synthesizing-mind-memoir-creator-multiple-intelligences-theory For event details visit https://asiasociety.org/hong-kong/events/synthesizing-mind-memoir-creator-multiple-intelligences-theory